 Say you want a page builder: no need to code every section of your site from the ground up, drag and drop your content into place.

-Our fave Divi* costs $89USD a year or smart money with $249USD once.
+Our fave DIY solution Divi* costs $89USD a year or smart money with $249USD once.

 Let's say you have your site for five years.

-You’ll hear a lot of people say – but you have to maintain WordPress!
-I’m sick of all the error and it breaking.
-You don’t need to maintain Shopify! and nothing goes wrong!
+You'll hear a lot of people say - but you have to maintain Wordpress!
+I'm sick of all the errors and it breaking.
+You don't need to maintain Shopify! and nothing goes wrong!

 Spoiler alert - it does but you don't know about it because you don't get the error notifications.

-And the closed platforms can roll out changes willy nilly, which you just have to live with it.
+And the closed platforms can roll out changes willy-nilly, which you just have to live with it.
 Core updates broke your site?
 Tough.
-You can’t roll back.
-Had a barney with mailchimp over user data and they won’t play any more?
+You can't roll back.
+Had a barney with Mailchimp over user data and they won't play anymore (yes this happened and it was a disaster!)?
 Gotta migrate all your contacts across and find a new solution.

 We know already that adding custom apps or functions is expensive, but adding/customising performance for closed platforms is actually impossible.
 The source files required are locked down which means you're stuck with sucky site speeds.
 Every new thing you add in is a load on the core system which can't then be optimised for delivery.
 Imagine a camper van flying along the highway with extra wires and windows and rattling cans banging along - that's your solution on the highway of the internet.